• Skip to main content

 Lens Clarity

 Duty RDS: The lenses on this sight are something else.
 They are one of the cleanest looking sights you will ever put your eyes on.
 The unlimited eye relief doesn’t make it perform any worse.
-In fact, the field of view is awesome at any angle as well.
-The brightness throughout the sight is really nice to look at.
+The field of view is awesome at any angle as well.
+The brightness throughout the sight is nice to look at.
 Low-light performance is commendable as well.

 Overall, T2 takes the cake in terms of having a good lens in my book.
 Of course, Duty RDS is not bad by any means, But T2 performs slightly better.